-Bath time can be a hassle.
-After a long day, dragging a fussy kid into a bath can seem impossible.
-But it doesn't have to be.
-If you play your cards right, bath time can be the best part of your day — a time when everyone takes a collective breather in a calming transition to bedtime.
+Plenty of parents know: Kid bath time can be a hell of a hassle.
+After a long day, dragging a fussy, kicking kid into a tub to get cleaned up can feel pretty impossible.
+But it’s not.
+And hey, if you play your cards right, bath time can be the best part of your family’s day — a time when everyone takes a collective breather in a calming transition to bedtime.

 Set the mood